-Low water pressure may sometimes come as a result, not because of problems in your home’s plumbing, but due to issues with your area’s local water supply.
+Low water pressure in Melbourne may sometimes come as a result, not because of problems in your home’s plumbing, but due to issues with your area’s local water supply.

 Just like your home’s piping system, the local water supply system in your area may undergo problems like mineral or debris buildup and leaks.

 One of the first things that you need to do is determine whether you are the only one experiencing the problem, or if your neighbours are also experiencing low water pressure in their homes.
 If your neighbours have the same dilemma, it is highly likely that the problem is due to issues with the local water supply.
 In this case, you can call the water supply company and determine if the problem is from their end of things.

 If you are the only one experiencing low water pressure, it is best to call in professional plumbers who know how to pinpoint the actual cause of the problem, as well as provide the appropriate solutions.

 For example, if the cause of the problem is buildup in the pipes, plumbers will examine a section of the pipework and use plumbing chemicals to solve the problem.
 For internal corrosions, the best solution that a plumber will recommend is the replacement of the pipes.

 You can check for leaks by shutting off all the water taps and recording the data on the metre.
 After a few hours, check the metre and see whether it has changed.
 If it has changed, call a plumber.